CELMA-project/CELMA/README.md

 * MES: Checking if implementation is convergent
 * parameters: Typical parameters

-Branch: addingMonitors - adding monitors which are easier to implement in C++
+Branch: newMonitors - adding monitors using the PhysicsModule monitors
-        than in python
+Status: Developement - Not actively worked on ATM, as the monitors may be
-Status: Stale - no need for templated classes as PhysicsModel monitors exsists
+                       superfluous at current time